Last updated on September 4, 2025

 Kardur, Doomscourge | Illustration by Helge C. Balzer

 The deck’s strategy is to use cards like Spiteful Visions and Kaervek the Merciless to chip away at your opponents’ life totals.
 Kardur’s ability can also help with this since it spreads damage out across all your opponents on a somewhat consistent basis.
+The damage doubler payoff in Dictate of the Twin Gods is one that gives the game some real momentum.

 Goading your opponents’ creatures is a good way to make sure that they continue to deal damage to one another and keeps them from attacking you.
-You can use cards like Deadly Tempest and Rakdos Charm to close things out Once you’re up on life.
+You can use cards like Deadly Tempest and Rakdos Charm to close things out once you’re up on life.

 Notable Cards: Reprints and $$

 Archfiend of Depravity is also relatively valuable for these decks and definitely does some work against your opponents.
 It’s likely to be one of the meanest cards played in games using just Starter Commander precons.
+Blasphemous Act is another format staple.
+It’s also one of red’s better board wipe options, so it’s nice to see it included here.

 The Verdict

-I think this precon will hold up pretty well against other decks in Starter Commander.
+I think this precon holds up pretty well against other decks in Starter Commander.
 It has a decent number of answers and goad abilities to help point big threats at other players.
 I do think a lot of effects in this deck might come off as scary to new players, so whoever grabs Chaos Incarnate might get early experience with being hated off the table.

 Magic: The Gathering Starter Commander Deck - Chaos Incarnate (Black-Red) | Ready-to-Play Deck for Beginners and Fans | Ages 13+ | Collectible Card Games